jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 ---
 created_at: 2015-02-25 22:48Z
 layout: post
-title: Exploring Flux and React Part 1: Stores
+title: On Stores and Domain Events- Exploring Flux and React Part 1
 tags: [javascript, flux]
 ---